cedar-policy/rfcs/text/0013-schema-enums.md

 ## Summary

-Add support for enumerations of `string`, and `long` types in schemas, and use this information when doing policy validation and schema-based-parsing.
+Add support for enumerations of `bool`, `string`, and `long` types in schemas, and use this information when doing policy validation and schema-based-parsing.

 ## Basic example